The British Invasion (Dexter): Plot

 Using Dexter's GPS system, Lila arrives at his cabin in the Everglades.
 She breaks in to find an imprisoned Doakes, who tells her that Dexter is the Bay Harbor Butcher.
 However, Lila sympathizes with Dexter for having to hide such an enormous secret, and refuses to free Doakes.
 Convinced that Dexter is her soulmate, Lila tries to help him by blowing up the cabin with Doakes inside, killing him.
 Lundy's task force determines Doakes's location, and Dexter has to race his colleagues to reach the cabin first.
-When he arrives, he discovers that it has been destroyed and initially believes it to be a miracle.
+When he arrives, he discovers that it has been destroyed and initially believes it to be a miracle but wonders if it is Satan's work.
 The next morning, the police find Doakes' body, while Dexter embraces his freedom.
 He visits Rita's house, where they reconcile after having sex.

 With all of the evidence pointing to Doakes as the Bay Harbor Butcher, the case is closed.
 LaGuerta, grieving the loss of her former partner, is in denial over Doakes' incrimination and tries to collect donations for his memorial service.
 Debra remains determined not to let the end of the Bay Harbor Butcher case break up her relationship with Lundy, but their plans for a vacation are crushed when Lundy is called to Oregon to work on another murder case.
 Masuka tells Dexter the gas in the cabin was turned on while the stove was lit.
 When Dexter sees his own GPS while cataloging evidence, he realizes that Lila must have found the cabin.
 He meets with her at the aquarium and tells her that he, like her, has no emotion and lives a life devoid of feeling.
 They form plans to leave Miami together, though Dexter secretly intends to kill her.

 The next day, Dexter visits Lila's apartment, only to find Debra there trying to persuade Lila to leave town.
 When Dexter is forced to lie about running away in front of Debra, a bitter Lila then leaves with what she recognizes as Dexter's bag of murder equipment.
 Lila goes to Rita's house and drugs the babysitter so that she can abduct Astor and Cody.
 When Dexter realizes they are missing and goes to confront Lila, she lights another fire and locks the three of them inside her apartment.
 Rita calls Debra for her help, prompting her to skip her flight with Lundy to help with finding the children.
 Dexter manages to free Astor and Cody through a small window and eventually rams down a thin wall to escape.
 Sometime later, Dexter tracks Lila to Paris and kills her in her hotel room.
 Back in Miami, he attends Doakes's memorial service with LaGuerta.
 Debra and Angel are awarded for their work on the Bay Harbor Butcher case.